Silla–Goguryeo and Paekche–Kaya–Wa War: Kaya–Silla War

-The two factions tried to maintain an amicable relationship at first, with many of the Kaya royals marrying into the Silla aristocracy.
-However, with more tensions arising due to political unrest and economic diversion, Kaya began to align itself more with the kingdom of Paekche and later Wa of Japan.
+The two factions tried to maintain an amicable relationship at first, with many of the Kaya royals marrying into the Silla aristocracy as it is stated in historical accounts that the two nations' customs and people were greatly similar.
+However, the two nations did not remain on good terms with the first war occurring during the reigns of King Suro of Kaya and King Talhae of Silla; in the year of 76, Suro attacked Silla which lasted an entire year where in 77, Silla was able to kill one thousand soldiers of Kaya and become victorious.
+Another war broke out in 94, where Kaya was able to take control over Maduseong (마두성), a fort established by Silla, and had several more skirmishes happening in the years of 102, 115, and another in 254.
+With more tensions arising due to political unrest and economic diversion, Kaya began to align itself more with the kingdom of Paekche and later Wa of Japan by the early 4th century.
 Paekche, a kingdom that already had a good relationship with Wa, begun militarily aiding Kaya in destroying Silla as Paekche also deemed the kingdom as a growing threat.

 Silla, on the other hand, began to search for an ally in the region due to many of its neighbors already forming one.
 With no other choice, Silla decided to request an alliance with Goguryeo by declaring it as the "superior" kingdom.
 With two clear alliances being made in the Korean peninsula, cooperation began almost immediately with Kaya supporting invasion campaigns made by the Wa on Silla, providing them with provisions and military personnel.
 This caused Kaya and Silla to get involved in conflicts constantly, with allies from their respective alliances sending reinforcements.
 This ongoing Kaya–Silla battles allowed Wa to continue attacking Silla under Kaya's supervision.